macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex52"></a>ex52
-Write a function includeVowel(sentence) who take a string as argument and return true if string contain vowel
+Write a function includeVowel(sentence) that take a string as argument and return true if string contain vowel
 and false if not
 Ex:
 \>\> includeVowel("I'm gonna take my shower")